sovrynn/ecdo/0-FOUNDATION-THEORY/why-104-31-meridian/README.md

 This folder is dedicated to understanding why the Earth rotates 104 degrees on the 31 Meridian.

+## Mythical Evidence (STRONGEST EVIDENCE)

+Mythical accounts of Earth rotating in the same direction as predicted by the ECDO.
+See `EVIDENCE/cataclysm-chronology`.

+### Egyptian Account

+*"Thus in the period of eleven thousand three hundred and forty years they said that there had arisen no god in human form; nor even before that time or afterwards among the remaining kings who arose in Egypt, did they report that anything of that kind had come to pass.
+In this time they said that the sun had moved four times from his accustomed place of rising, and where he now sets he had thence twice had his rising, and in the place from whence he now rises he had twice had his setting;[127] and in the meantime nothing in Egypt had been changed from its usual state, neither that which comes from the earth nor that which comes to them from the river nor that which concerns diseases or deaths."*

+- Herodotus (Greek Historian), An Account of Egypt, 440 BCE

+### Chinese Account

+We have a mythical Chinese account of China rotating in the same direction as would be predicted during S1 -> S2:

+*"When the water god Gong Gong saw that he was losing, he smashed his head against Mount Buzhou, a pillar holding up the sky.
+The pillar collapsed and caused the sky to tilt towards the northwest and the earth to shift to the southeast."*

 ## Khufu Pyramid

 The main clue that TES uses to postulate that the ECDO rotation consists of a 104 degree rotation along the 31 Meridian is the Khufu Pyramid.
 This is a central point in his thesis.